medplum/medplum/packages/docs/docs/fhir-datastore/patient-deduplication/architecture-overview.md

 ## Pipeline

-While deduplication pipelines can take many forms, there three primary operations in every pipeline:
+While deduplication pipelines can take many forms, there are three primary operations in every pipeline:

 1. [**Ingestion:**](/docs/fhir-datastore/patient-deduplication/ingestion) Copying data from source systems into the target system to create source records.
-2. [**Matching:**](/docs/fhir-datastore/patient-deduplication/matching) For each patient record, find all other records that could are potential matches.
+2. [**Matching:**](/docs/fhir-datastore/patient-deduplication/matching) For each patient record, find all other records that are potential matches.
 3. [**Merging:**](/docs/fhir-datastore/patient-deduplication/merging) Merge all the information into a single record to serve as the source of truth.

+## Key Decisions

 There are many different ways to implement this pipeline, but there are a few key decisions that you will need to make when choosing an architecture: